scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 It is a simple Python package that consumes JSON messages and forwards them to an appropriate transport layer that connects to NERSC's Operations Monitoring and Notification Infrastructure, OMNI [Bau19]_.
-Currently this is achieved by using the ``SysLogHandler`` from Python's standard logging library with a minor modification to the time format to satisfy RFC 3339 Downstream from these transport layers, a message key is used to identify the incoming messages, their JSON payloads are extracted, and then forwarded to the appropriate `Elasticsearch <https://elasticsearch-py.readthedocs.io/en/7.10.0/>`_
+Currently this is done with Python's standard ``SysLogHandler`` from the logging library, modified to format time to satisfy RFC 3339.
+Downstream from these transport layers, a message key is used to identify the incoming messages, their JSON payloads are extracted, and then forwarded to the appropriate `Elasticsearch <https://elasticsearch-py.readthedocs.io/en/7.10.0/>`_